Soon we will have blossom, early bulbs and nesting birds, all welcome signs that spring has arrived.

 UK Weather in March.

-It’s March 2018 and the Beast from the East has arrived bringing strong wind, snow and freezing temperatures both day and night.
-It’s way too cold to do anything in the garden but if you are lucky enough to have the protection of a greenhouse, a poly tunnel or some light space in the house then you can get on with some seed sowing.
-I am focusing on hardy annuals now as we don’t know how long this cold spell will last.
-Hardy Annuals are quite hardy and can cope with much cooler weather than Half Hardy Annuals.
+In March 2018 and the Beast from the East arrived bringing strong wind, snow and freezing temperatures both day and night.
+This year we have similar but not quite as extreme weather.
+It may be too cold and wet to do anything much in the garden but if you are lucky enough to have the protection of a greenhouse, a poly tunnel or some light space in the house then you can get on with some seed sowing.
+I am focusing on hardy annuals now as we don’t know how long this cold, windy spell will last.
+Hardy Annuals are very hardy and can cope with much cooler weather than Half Hardy Annuals.
 If you are not sure which plants belong in which group just take a quick look in the shop where they are neatly divided to make it easy for you.

 This cold snap won’t last forever and soon temperatures will rise and we will see more sunshine each day.
 We can expect up to 100 hours of sun in the north and more than 120 hours sunshine this month in the south of the UK.
 But March weather is changeable and it can be a cold month too.
 Lovely bright sunny days with clear skies often mean that we’ll have a frost the following morning.
 Usually the frost doesn’t last long but it does mean that the ground can’t be worked when it’s frozen and tender seedlings can’t cope with freezing weather, keep them indoors!